mariusavram123/cisco-notes/ENCOR/Wireless-signals-and-modulation.md

 - The wire itself is continuous and conductive, so the signal can propagate rather easily

-- A wireless link has no phisical strands of anything to carry the signal along
+- A wireless link has no physical strands of anything to carry the signal along

 - How then can an electrical signal be sent across the air, or free space?